harmony-one/h/progress/gheis-mohammadi.md

+2026-08-01 Sat: Last week I focused on improving stream sync recovery and peer discovery.
+I created [PR #5091](https://github.com/harmony-one/harmony/pull/5091), which enhances stream synchronization resilience when peers disconnect or the node temporarily loses network connectivity, allowing sync to recover without long stalls or requiring a process restart.

+The PR reduces the minimum peer requirements for startup, shortens recovery timers, improves advertise scheduling, fixes a race condition that could cause DHT discovery to be skipped too early, and adds mass-disconnect detection to distinguish local network outages from faulty or malicious peers.
+It also preserves strict penalties for protocol violations while allowing faster recovery from temporary connection loss.

+The PR is still a work in progress and is currently under testing.

+---

 2026-07-25 Sat: Last week I continued working on Staking V2, focusing on correctness and API refinements.
 The work included fixing batch composition, epoch-gated behavior, precompile revert scope, malformed staking precompile input handling, same-epoch undelegation logic, and reshaping the `BatchUndelegate` API.
 I also introduced batch gas limits to improve safety and predictability of batch staking operations.

 I also created [PR #5085](https://github.com/harmony-one/harmony/pull/5085) to optimize validator state finalization.
 During block processing, many validator wrappers are loaded into the state cache for read-only operations, but the current implementation re-encodes every cached validator during `Finalise`, even if it was never modified.
 This PR tracks which validator wrappers have actually changed and only re-encodes those, reducing unnecessary RLP encoding work while preserving existing staking rules, election behavior, and on-disk data format.